 Hebron Historical Society

-The Hebron Historical Society was founded in 1966.
+The Hebron Historical Society was incorporated in 1965.
 The Society's mission is to preserve Hebron history and historical artifacts, provide community programs, document and publish historical events that have influenced our community, and to raise sufficient funds to operate independently.
 We work cooperatively with other boards, commissions and community organizations to further our goals.

 To read the By-Laws providing the framework to our organization, click here.